 Having a referral reward means these newly introduced customers are much more likely to shop with the brand.
 A virtuous circle is formed.
 Delighted Valentine’s customers refer their friends, introducing new customers (boost #1).
 When those friends purchase the original customer gets a reward to incentivise them to another purchase (boost #2).
 So Valentine's purchasers introduce Mother's Day purchasers, who spur the Valentine's purchasers to return for Mother's Day.

 After Sunday March 6th there is a trail of extra orders produced as the final group of incentivised shoppers make their purchases.

 This is the basic phenomenon.
 Some of our smartest clients are amplifying this even more with special promotion points, bespoke offers and seasonally adapted creative.

 The business with a referral channel benefits from a distinct uplift in acquisition.
 On average adding a referral programme to the marketing mix increases new customer acquisition from 15-30%.

 For the business without a referral programme the seasonal dynamic misses out on that amplification.
 A great Valentine’s Day might boost Mother’s Day - but then again it might not.
-March 7th is just as likely to be spent tidying up.
+March 12th this year is just as likely to be spent tidying up.

 In the past few years UK retail has jumped on the opportunity of adding shopping stimulus days to the calendar: Black Friday and Cyber Monday have been the subject of much press and Amazon has tried it’s hand at creating its very own special day “Prime Day”.
 But if you aren’t an incredibly influential retail giant your chances of adding new peak shopping days to your calendar are pretty tiny.